home-assistant/home-assistant.io/source/_components/notify.telegram.markdown

 - **message** (*Required*): Message text.
 - **title** (*Optional*): Will be composed as '%title\n%message'.
 - **keyboard** (*Optional*): List of rows of commands, comma-separated, to make a custom keyboard.
-- **inline_keyboard** (*Optional*): List of rows of commands, comma-separated, to make a custom inline keyboard with buttons with asociated callback data.
+- **inline_keyboard** (*Optional*): List of rows of commands, comma-separated, to make a custom inline keyboard with buttons with associated callback data.

 ### {% linkable_title Photo support %}